 - How long do you boil frozen corn kernels?
 Frozen corn kernels boil up to 10 minutes in a pot on the stove.

 - How long to boil corn in a pressure cooker?
-You cook corn for 2-3 minutes in a pressure cooker on a setting “High Pressure”.
+You cook corn for 2-3 minutes in a pressure cooker on a “high pressure” setting.

-- How long do you steam corn in a steamer?
+- How long to steam corn in a steamer?
 It will take you 7-15 minutes to cook corn in a steamer.

-- How long do you cook corn in a rice cooker?
+- How long to steam corn in a rice cooker?
 Steam corn on the cob in a rice cooker for 15 minutes.

 - How long does it take to cook corn in the microwave?
 You cook 1 medium-sized corn on the cob for 4 minutes in the microwave.